+Position of Please explain

+individual(s)

-Position of individual(s) Please explain Board Chair KDP's Executive Chairman and CEO has ultimate oversight for the performance of the business including its sustainability strategy and goals.
+KDP's Executive Chairman (Board Chair) and CEO roles are held by the same individual.
+This person has ultimate oversight for the performance of the business including its sustainability strategy and goals.
 This position's responsibility for climate-related issues covers potential risk impacts to the organization as part of overall enterprise risk management and oversight; emissions and energy targets approval; and performance against these public goals.
-Chief Executive Officer (CEO) KDP's Executive Chairman and CEO has ultimate oversight for the performance of the business including its sustainability strategy and goals.
-This position's responsibility for climate-related issues covers potential risk impacts to the organization as part of overall enterprise risk management and oversight; emissions and energy targets approval; and performance against these public goals.
+An example of a climate-related decision made was to commit to setting and to set a science-based emissions reduction target as an organization.